 You're building from plans in millimeters.
 You convert 1200 mm to inches (47.244

-47.Practically speaking, 244 inches).
+47.244 inches).
 You round to 47 1/4.
-Think about it: your tape measure doesn't have 1/4 millimeters.
 Now your layout is off by nearly a quarter inch before you even make a cut.
-So naturally, pick one system.
-So naturally, convert once* at the start.
 Write the converted numbers on the plans in red pen.
+Convert once* at the start.
+Pick one system.
+Your tape measure doesn't have 1/4 millimeters.
 Never convert on the fly at the saw.

 When Precision Pays (And When It Doesn't)